MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 **Example**: `AVGIF(ViewEvents, userName == "Laura", eventCost)`

-Custom metric can be used anywhere in application.
-Returns the average event cost for events associated with the user "Laura"
+Custom metric can be used anywhere in the application.
+Returns the average event cost for events associated with the user "Laura".

 ## COUNT([context])